Hillclimbing (cycling)

 Hill climbing is a cycling event, as well as a basic skill of the sport.
-As events, a hill climb may either be an individual time trial (which forbids cooperation, drafting, or team tactics), a road race or in some cases a gravel race.
 A hill climb is a competition of sustained climbing, that finishes at a higher altitude than the start line.
 Occasionally featured as stages in major professional races, such as the Tour de France, they are usually referred to as mountain stages.
-Mountain stages may take the form of a normal road race stage, or an individual time trials.
-Time trial stages are not necessarily from the bottom to the top of a hill, and can simply be a time trial over hilly terrain.
+Mountain stages may take the form of a normal road race stage, or as an individual time trial, although time trial stages are not necessarily from the bottom to the top of a hill, and can simply be a time trial over hilly terrain.
+As events, a hill climb may either be an individual time trial (which forbids cooperation, drafting, or team tactics), a road race or in some cases a gravel race.

-Hill climbing is one of the key skills required to make cycling more enjoyable.
-One of the best ways to learn this skill is through practice.
-There are several ways to practice, solo using intervals or group rides that focus on hill climbs.
-Being able to tackle hills efficiently can be a "Race Winner" for anyone.
-Because downhills can be decided in seconds, uphills takes minutes, and being a good climber makes it possible to drop several riders behind.

 Great Britain

-In Great Britain there is an end of season tradition of cycling clubs promoting hillclimb time trials in October, for small cash prizes.
-The hills tend to be relatively short, usually taking between three and five minutes to complete, and the races attract many spectators, including locals not otherwise interested in cycling, who come to watch the pain in the faces of the competitors.
-Competitors regularly strive to save grams on their equipment, going as far as to drill holes in their bike.
+In Great Britain, there is an end of season tradition of cycling clubs promoting hillclimb time trials in October for small cash prizes.
+The hills tend to be relatively short, usually taking between 2 and 15 minutes to complete, making them brutal, all-out efforts where a high power-to-weight ratio is the most crucial factor for success.
+The races attract many spectators, including locals not otherwise interested in cycling, who come to watch the pain in the faces of the competitors.

+Competitors strive to save as much weight as possible on their equipment, some going as far as to drill holes in their bike.
+In more recent years, the British hillclimb scene has brought talent to the fore with junior podium riders catching the eye of professional teams.